Fire Door Safety Week 2021: highlighting the importance of regular inspections

 - In schools, hospitals or care homes it could be the management company, facility manager, or owner.

-A responsible person must be chosen to take responsibility for a variety of health and safety issues including fire door inspection.
-This is an important role – if this person fails in their duties, they are likely to face prosecution.
+First, you must choose a responsible person to take responsibility for a variety of health and safety issues, including fire door inspection.
+This is an especially important role – if this person fails in their duties, they are likely to face prosecution.

 When it comes to inspecting the fire doors themselves, companies may choose to use the services of a fire door inspection company – you outsource the inspection entirely to a third party.
-Or in smaller facilities, it may be possible for the facilities manager to conduct their own inspections.
-You will need to complete a fire door inspection training course to do this.
+In smaller facilities, it may also be possible for the facilities manager to conduct their own inspections.
+You will then need to complete a fire door inspection training course to do this.

 How often must you do fire door inspections?